It looks like you're using IE11...

 All businesses should also make sure they follow our guidance on licensing, hygiene and waste management during the event.

-Food and drink traders will showcase their flavours to thousands of event attendees at the Food Village in the grounds of St Anne’s Cathedral from 2 to 9 August.
+Food and drink traders will showcase their flavours to thousands of event attendees at the Food village in the grounds of St Anne’s Cathedral from 2 to 9 August.

 You can apply to trade at this market, managed by Marketplace Europe.